yAudit/reports/md/10-2023-DopexV2-CLAMM.md

 #### Technical Details

-- [`mintPosition()`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2PositionManager.sol#L96) calls transfer for all provided tokens but the handler expects to receive only one token and [fails if two tokens are sent](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/handlers/UniswapV3SingleTickLiquidityHandler.sol#L646).
+- [`mintPosition()`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2PositionManager.sol#L96) calls transfer for all provided tokens, but the handler expects to receive only one token and [fails if two tokens are sent](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/handlers/UniswapV3SingleTickLiquidityHandler.sol#L646).
-- [`usePosition()` and `unusePosition()`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2PositionManager.sol#L145) calls transfer for all tokens but only [one token is approved to position manager](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L376) for transfer in option pools contract.
+- [`usePosition()` and `unusePosition()`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2PositionManager.sol#L145) calls transfer for all tokens, but only [one token is approved to position manager](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L376) for transfer in option pools contract.
 That means only one token will be [transferred from the position manager](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2PositionManager.sol#L162).
-- [`donateToPosition`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2PositionManager.sol#L204) call transfer from on all tokens from the list but it gets [approved only token from option pools contract](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L257).
+- [`donateToPosition()`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2PositionManager.sol#L204) call transfer from on all tokens from the list, but it gets [approved only token from option pools contract](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L257).

 Additionally, [some tokens will revert when sending zero amounts](https://github.com/d-xo/weird-erc20?tab=readme-ov-file#revert-on-zero-value-transfers) which would block the protocol from using these tokens.